Abdullah-Shaikh-25/Data-Professional-Survey-Dashboard/README.md

 1. Clone the repository
 2. Open the **`Project BI.pbix`** file in **Power BI Desktop**.
 3. Explore the dashboard interactively or customize visualizations.
-4. Data source: Excel file (`Power BI - Final Project.xlsx`) is already linked.
+4. Data source: Excel file (`Power BI - Project.xlsx`) is already linked.
 If required, update the file path inside Power BI.

 ---